-The Social-Engineer Toolkit (SET) is a free tool that can be used to make believable attacks to trick the victim.
+The Social-Engineer Toolkit (SET) is a free tool used to make believable attacks to trick the victim.
 The SET has custom attack vectors, payloads and scripts that allow you to prepare and plan for social engineering assessments in no time.

 Social engineering prevention

 There is no denying that technologies such as Artificial Intelligence, Machine Learning, etc., are the marvel of human mind creation.
 They are the best that happen to facilitate the digital sphere and security arena.
 Defence and monitoring tools are the excellent investment any business can make to protect its cyber environment from invasion and malicious intruders, known-unknown attacks.
 Still, they are nothing if the human mind cannot intercept the threat coming to it.

 It is not like tools, technologies, and defence mechanisms do not block the external threats or provide a safe path to interact with the outside environment; the fact is they fail when it comes to human-to-human hacking.
 For a robust defensive foundation and internal threat prevention, it is necessary to be aware of the human minds with various security education, training, and awareness.

 Social engineering methods have been evolved with time and technologies.
 However, cyber criminals’ behaviour has remained constant to trick individuals and employees with basic fraud and mind manipulation techniques.
 There is so one bullet to kill the switch of social engineering attacks.
 The only way to restrict the attacker from launching a successful social engineering scam is to understand the significance of this threat and how it can be manifested.